-Beal Botanical Garden: Located between the Library and the IM-Circle, it has over 5,000 species and varieties of plants and functions as an outdoor laboratory for the study and
+Beal Botanical Garden: Located between the Library and the IM-Circle, it has over 5,000 species and varieties of plants and functions as an outdoor laboratory for the study and appreciation of plants.
+The garden is always open.
+All plants have descriptive labels.
+Web site: www.cpa.msu.edu/beal/

 MSU Horticulture Gardens: A family of gardens located next to the Plant and Soil Sciences Building includes the 4-H Children's Garden, the Horticulture Demonstration Gardens, and the Clarence E. Lewis Landscape Arboretum.
 Gardens are open sun up to sun down daily, with adjacent visitor parking.
 Theme gardens, model landscape designs, fountains and artwork, interactive children's activities, and All America Trial Selections are among the highlights you'll find in this 14 acre garden collection.
-Year 'round, but especially in April and May for butterfly season, don't miss the Indoor Children's Garden.
+Year round, but especially in April and May for butterfly season, don't miss the Indoor Children's Garden.
 Theme gardens designed for children bloom here even in the middle of winter.
 You may reserve a private place in the gardens for a wedding, party, or special event, or request a group tour.
 Contact gardens@msu.edu or 353-3770.